Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: BPS foliation in type A1

 In this section, we focus on theories of class $\mathcal{S}$ of type $A_1$.
 In these theories, the Seiberg–Witten curve $\Sigma$ is a ramified covering of degree 2 of the UV curve $C_{g,n}$, determined by the equation

 where $\lambda$ is the holomorphic Liouville 1-form on $T^*C_{g,n}$ and $\phi_2$ is a quadratic differential on $C_{g,n}$.
 For any given angle $\vartheta \in [0, 2\pi[$, the local BPS condition in \Cref{eq:localBPScondition} defines a foliation of $C_{g,n}$, which we now proceed to describe.
-All the leaves of the foliation are $(12)$-strings (or $(21)$-strings), which will often be referred to simply as BPS strings in this section.
-These foliations of Riemann surfaces, determined by quadratic differentials, have been extensively studied in a mathematical context; cf. \Cref{Sec:Differentials} and \cite{Strebel}.
+All the leaves of the foliation are $(12)$-strings (or $(21)$-strings), which will often be referred to simply as \emph{BPS strings} in this section.

+\begin{remark} These foliations of Riemann surfaces defined by quadratic differentials coincide with those introduced and studied in \Cref{Sec:Quaddifftrajectories} (see also \Cref{Sec:StockescurvesSchroding}), which we now revisit from the perspective of class~$\mathcal S$ theories. \end{remark}